andizq/pcafactory/examples/cldB_cloudfactory/README.rst

    curl https://home.strw.leidenuniv.nl/~moldata/datafiles/co.dat -o co.dat

-5. We customised the LIME code to model the radiative transfer of Arepo-like (non-uniform) meshes.
-It is freely available `here <https://github.com/andizq/star-forming-regions>`_.
-The flag -S indicates that the grid was created/processed using `sf3dmodels <https://github.com/andizq/star-forming-regions>`_, and the flag -G is for non-uniform grids.
-The flag -n is to show log messages on the current terminal.
-We call 8 cores by setting -p 8 (LIME uses openmp for parallel processing).
+5. Run our version of LIME, adapted to model radiative transfer of Arepo-like (voronoi) meshes.
+It is available `here <https://github.com/andizq/star-forming-regions>`_.
+The flag -S indicates that the grid was generated with `sf3dmodels <https://github.com/andizq/star-forming-regions>`_, and the flag -G indicates that the input grid is not uniform.
+The flag -n is to show log messages in terminal.
+We use 8 cores by setting -p 8 (LIME uses openmp for parallel processing).

 .. code-block:: bash

    lime -nSG -p 8 rt-lime.c

-The resulting line cubes (.fits) can be found on the data repository for this example.
+The resulting line cubes (.fits) can be found in the repository prepared for this example.

-6. Let's create a new folder to host moment 0 maps and dendrograms.
+6. Let's create a new folder to store moment 0 maps and dendrograms.

 .. code-block:: bash